redcrosses/Math-EE-Cellular-Automata-Traffic-Flow-Sim/README.md

 # My Math EE Cellular Automata Traffic Flow Simulation :)

-This is a program that simulates Nagel-Schreckenberg's Cellular Automata traffic flow model in python.
+This is a program I used to write my Extended Essay as part of the International Baccalaureate Diploma Programme that simulates Nagel-Schreckenberg's Cellular Automata traffic flow model in python.
 It outputs a png image of the simulation's results to the desired filepath on your computer.

 ## Dependencies